Varian Data Machines: DATA/620

 Register A serves as the primary accumulator, that is, it supplies one operand for arithmetic and logic operations and receives the result of the operation.
 The second operand for these operations is read from memory.
 The first 2048 words of memory can be addressed directly by arithmetic and logic operations.
 Addressing the full memory range requires the use of registers B or X as an index register or the use of an indirect address in the first 512 words of memory.
 The second operand could also be addressed relative to the program counter P (up to 512 words) or be an immediate, 16-bit value.
 A hardware option could be purchased that added multiplication and division instructions (which combined A and B as a 32-bit register).

-A DATA/620 with up to 8192 Words or memory weighed 400 lb and consumed 500 W.
+A DATA/620 with up to 8192 Words of memory weighed 400 lb and consumed 500 W.

+By November 1967, 75 DATA/620 computers had been installed.

 DATA 620/i

+The 620/i shipped in June 1967.
+The use of DTL and TTL integrated circuits allowed the weight to be reduced to 90 lb and the power consumption to 340 W. The rental rate was reduced to $500 per month.
+The system used 5 V logic levels (like all subsequent computers in the series) and was packaged in a 19-inch rack.
+The bit-slice architecture of the 620/i could fit 6 bit for all registers on one circuits board (in the 16-bit version, 2 bit on one card were not used).
+The instruction set was backwards compatible to the DATA/620.
+Beside the optional multiplication and division instructions another hardware option could be purchased that allowed the entire address range to be addressed directly through two-word arithmetic/logic and load/store operations.
+Varian called this extended addressing.

+The R-620/i, a ruggedized version of the DATA 620/i, was announced in April 1969.

+By November 1970, 1300 DATA 620/i had been installed, making this machine far more popular than the original DATA/620.

+Varian 620/f

-The 620/i shipped in June 1967; it and subsequent series were made with integrated circuit transistor–transistor logic from the 7400 series.
-The system was packaged in a 19-inch rack and consumed 340 watts at 120 V AC.
-The 620/F was a variation with a faster machine cycle time of 750 nanoseconds.
+The 620/f shipped in November 1970.
+By using 7400 Series integrated circuits, including the 74181 arithmetic-logic unit, the 620/f achieved a faster machine cycle time of 750 nanoseconds.

-The ruggedized R-620/i was announced in 1968.